oracle-livelabs/analytics-ai/dw-hr-analytics/perform-analysis/perform-analysis.md

     ![Select AttritionPrediction Data Set from Database](./images/select-data-set-from-database.png "Select AttritionPrediction Data Set from Database")

-3. Click on the '+' sign next to the canvas names at the bottom of the screen to add a new canvas.
+3. Click on the **+** sign next to the canvas names at the bottom of the screen to add a new canvas.

     ![Create New Canvas](./images/create-canvas.png "Create New Canvas")

 4. Right click on the name of the new canvas and choose **Rename**.
-Give the canvas a meaning full name.
+Give the canvas a meaningful name.

     ![Rename Canvas](./images/rename-canvas.png "Rename Canvas")

-5. Now drag the **Employee Count** data item under Attrtion Prediction to this canvas to get you first visualisation.
+5. Now drag the **Employee Count** data item under Attrition Prediction to this canvas to get you first visualisation.

     ![Create Visualisation](./images/create-visualisation.png "Create Visualisation")

-We will now leave it upto your imagination to analyse the data sets that have been provided to you.
+We will now leave it to your imagination to analyse the data sets that have been provided to you.

 *Congratulations!
 You have successfully completed the lab*.

 ## Acknowledgements
- - **Authors** - Yash Lamba, Senior Cloud Engineer, Massimo Castelli, Senior Director Product Management, September 2020
+ - **Authors** - Yash Lamba, Senior Cloud Engineer; Massimo Castelli, Senior Director Product Management.
+September 2020
- - **Contributors** - Maharshi Desai, Frankie OToole, Clarence Ondieki, Shikhar Mishra, Srihareendra Bodduluri, Arvi Dinavahi, Devika Chandrasekhar, Shikhar Mishra
+ - **Contributors** - Maharshi Desai, Frankie OToole, Clarence Ondieki, Shikhar Mishra, Srihareendra Bodduluri, Arvi Dinavahi, Devika Chandrasekhar Sharma, Shikhar Mishra
  - **Last Updated By/Date** - Yash Lamba, March 2023